wesleycosta/orangotango-api-gateway/README.md

 4. Make sure to properly configure the backend services that the Gateway will be routing to, such as **Rooms** and **Reservations** services.

----

-These adjusted instructions provide a clear and precise sequence for cloning the repository, opening the solution in an IDE, and running the API Gateway project locally.

 ### Contributing:

 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to submit issues and pull requests.